Geological Sciences Major, B.A.–Earth Science Concentration

 Course descriptions for:

-Special Opportunities in Geological Sciences
+Special Opportunities in Earth, Marine, and Environmental Sciences

 Honors in Geological Sciences

 The honors program is open to undergraduates with an overall grade point average of 3.3 or better as of the beginning of the fall semester of the senior year.
 To participate in this program, the student chooses a research topic in consultation with his or her chosen faculty sponsor and conducts the research during the last two semesters in residence.
-The research project should represent the equivalent time expenditure of six hours of course credit and is taken as GEOL 691H (fall semester) and GEOL 692H (spring semester).
+The research project should represent the equivalent time expenditure of six hours of course credit and is taken as EMES 691H (fall semester) and EMES 692H (spring semester).

 Upon recommendation of the faculty, students may be awarded the degree with honors or highest honors.
 Highest honors is reserved for students who have distinguished themselves in both coursework and independent research.
 In order to obtain this distinction the student must maintain a grade point average of 3.60 or higher and complete a research project that is worthy of peer-reviewed publication.